prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 # Details

+ - ZIL blocks issued to disk using ZIOs

+ - Prior mechanics:

+    - "root" ZIO created for each batch

+       - "write" ZIOs, for all `lwb`'s in batch, are children of root ZIO

+    - "flush" ZIOs issued separately after root ZIO completes

+ - New mechanics:

+    - "root" ZIO created for each lwb

+       - "write" and "flush" ZIOs are child of root ZIO

+    - "next" lwb root ZIO become parent of "current" lwb root ZIO

+???

+# Details

- - ZIL Blocks issued to disk using ZIOs
+ - ZIL blocks issued to disk using ZIOs

     - ZIOs represented as directed acyclic graph (DAG)

     - Parent ZIOs cannot complete until all children complete

  - Prior mechanics:

-    - "root" ZIO created for each batch, lwb ZIOs are children
+    - "root" ZIO created for each batch

+       - "write" ZIOs, for all `lwb`'s in batch, are children of root ZIO

-    - Flush issued after root ZIO completes (seperate ZIO tree)
+    - "flush" ZIOs issued separately after root ZIO completes

  - New mechanics:

     - "root" ZIO created for each lwb

        - "write" and "flush" ZIOs are child of root ZIO

     - "next" lwb root ZIO become parent of "current" lwb root ZIO